jtelszasz/baltimore_crime/README.md

 # Baltimore Crime and Arrests

+Justin Elszasz is analyzes open data for the Baltimore community at his website [The Training Set](http://www.thetrainingset.com).

+## Description

 This repository contains analysis files that investigate the change in policing tactics, primarily through changes in arrests, for Baltimore in 2015.

 ## Data